cjsharp4/Student-Attendance-System/README.md

 # Student-Attendance-System

-Loads student data (Name,ID, from a csv file inorder to get
+Loads student data (Name,ID,Major, and College level) from a csv file that represents a class roster.
+Student Attendance can also be added from an additional csv file.

 Final Project for CSE 360 (Software Developement) at ASU.
 I wrote everything other than about 20 lines of code.